nrivard/BarcodeView/README.md

 # BarcodeView

 **BarcodeView** is a beautiful and simple to use SwiftUI barcode view for Apple platforms.
-It really is SwiftUI which means you can use it like you expect.

 ## Getting Started